-All of the core courses and some of the track courses are offered on campus.
-Most of the certificate courses are offered online.
-Performance evaluation for the online courses are based primarily on submission of papers and projects, whereas on-campus courses rely on quizzes and exams.
+All of the core courses are offered on campus.
+All of the certificate courses are offered online from masters degree programs with faculty from the programs in residence on-campus.
+Performance evaluation for the online courses are based primarily on submission of papers and projects and group work, whereas on-campus courses rely on quizzes and exams.
 Students, faculty, and staff maintain contact and interact via the Internet with a user-friendly learning management system (LMS).
 The LMS provides one location for students to easily access course syllabi and readings; receive and submit assignments and projects; complete exams and course evaluations; and interact with classmates and faculty through discussion postings and private mail messages.
 The online educational environment is password-protected and accessible only to students registered in courses.

-All students in the Biomedical Sciences program are required to take the series of core basic science courses.
-In addition, at the time of acceptance, students are required to select one of the following four certificate concentrations in which to take courses.
+- All students in the Biomedical Sciences program are required to take the series of core basic science courses.
+In addition, at the time of acceptance, students are required to select one of the following five certificate concentrations in which to take courses.

 • Health Professions Education (all classes are online)

-• Healthcare Administration & Management (all classes are online)
+• Healthcare Administration & Management - Public Health Emphasis, Leadership Emphasis or Business Emphasis (all classes are online)

 • Nutrition (all classes are online)

-Applicants will be placed into the Health Professions Education or Healthcare Administration & Management track unless accepted to a pre-selected special certificate concentration—denoted by an (*).
-An effort will be made to place students in the track of their choice; however, the Department of Interprofessional Healthcare Studies (IPHS) reserves the right to place students in a track as space allows.
+An effort will be made to place students in the track of their choice; however, the Department of Pre-Professional Healthsciences (PHS) reserves the right to place students in a track as space allows.